Sikh Castes: An Academic Perspective

 Similarly, Kalals - who could be called both an artisan and a commercial caste- are a caste of distillers or liquor sellers and are also called Ahluwalia, an adoptive name derived from Sikh leader Jassa Singh Kalal's village which was called Ahlo.
 Most of the castes like Kalal, Tarkhan, Jheer, Suniyara, etc who changed their titles have done so for upward social mobility or to escape discrimination which unfortunately continues to exist despite dissemination of Sikh ideas of equality.
 For some inexplicable reason a low esteem continues to be attached to artisan trades requiring a high degree of skill and industry.
 This sentiment is altogether against the spirit of Sikhism but unfortunately does exist.

 Brahman , the highest caste among Hindus, does not have the same rank in Punjab, especially among Sikhs.
 In rural areas most of them are ordinary farmers and generally not as prosperous as Jats, Mahtons and Sainis etc. They also used to work as cooks in villages when they did not have sufficient land for ploughing.
 In urban area they also do shopkeeping.
-They gave up their traditional profession of priest craft a long time ago during Mughal era when Hinduism was not allowed to be practiced openly.
+They gave up their traditional profession of priest craft and teaching a long time ago during Mughal era when Hinduism was not allowed to be practiced openly.
 A clear sign of this state of affairs to have existed was the complete absence of historical Hindu temples in Punjab which were demolished during Mughal rule.
 Brahmins of Punjab were thus deprived of their traditional means of living and were driven to penury.

 Mohyals are one of the Brahmin groups of Punjab who in earlier era also used to be Sikhs in good numbers.
 Many of Gurus' close comrades like Chaupa Singh, Bhai Mati Das and Bhai Sati Das came from this caste.
 In the earlier era of Sikh history, it was not uncommon to come across the term Brahman Sikh.